Ian Reisner: Television and film

 Reisner appeared on season 3 of Million Dollar Listing New York on Bravo.
 His penthouse duplex at 230 Central Park South has appeared on 30 Rock and in the film Did You Hear About the Morgans?
 The Out NYC was featured on the sitcom Happily Divorced.

 Controversy

 On October 29, 2014, 23-year-old Sean Verdi died of an apparent drug overdose at St. Luke's Hospital in Manhattan after being found unconscious in a Manhattan apartment owned by Reisner.

-On April 20, 2015, Reisner and Weiderpass hosted Republican US Senator Ted Cruz at Reisner's apartment.
-News of the chat led to controversy in the gay community and calls for boycotts of Reisner's businesses, with the charity Broadway Cares/Equity Fights AIDS canceling a scheduled fundraiser at XL Nightclub in protest.
-On April 26, Reisner put out a statement on his Facebook page, apologizing for showing "poor judgment" in hosting the event, adding that he made "a terrible mistake."
-Reisner raised further controversy when, as part of his response to the episode, he referred to his gay clientele as "frugal" and "entitled".
+On April 20, 2015, Reisner and Weiderpass hosted a private discussion with U.S. Senator Ted Cruz at Reisner’s apartment.
+Cruz’s positions on LGBTQ+ rights prompted criticism from some in the LGBTQ+ community after news of the meeting became public.
+In response, Broadway Cares/Equity Fights AIDS canceled a planned fundraiser at XL Nightclub.
+Reisner later issued a statement on his Facebook page expressing regret, calling the decision to host the meeting “a terrible mistake” and acknowledging “poor judgment.”
+Some additional attention followed remarks he made in an interview, where he described parts of his clientele as “frugal” and “entitled.”